markoboger/SeapalAndroidApp/README.md

-The `Documentation.pptx` and `Documentation.pdf` provide documetation for the functionality of the current version.
+The `Documentation.pptx` and `Documentation.pdf` provide documentation for the functionality of the current version.

 _______________________________________